cjgdev/midi-markdown/docs/reference/faq.md

 ### What MIDI devices are supported?

-**All MIDI devices are supported** because MML generates standard MIDI.
+**All MIDI devices are supported** because MMD generates standard MIDI.
 However, some devices have **device libraries** with pre-built aliases:

 **Currently available**:
 - Neural DSP Quad Cortex (86 aliases)